 Q.8.
 May a CWA or tribal organization redisclose PII from education records to other individuals or entities?

-Yes.
+Yes, in some cases.
 The USA does permit a CWA or tribal organization to redisclose PII from education records for a limited purpose.
 The USA provides that redisclosures may only be made to an individual or entity “engaged in addressing the student’s education needs” and authorized by such agency or organization to receive such disclosure and such disclosure is consistent with the State or tribal laws applicable to protecting the confidentiality of a student’s education records.
 20 U.S.C. § 1232g(b)(1)(L).

 Q.9.
 Must the CWA or tribal organization record any redisclosure of PII from education records made by the welfare agency or tribal organization to an individual or entity?